simoncblyth/opticks/notes/sop/simtrace_intersect_testing.rst

     straightforward way to do the conversion.
 I run G4CXOpticks_setGeometry_Test.sh to do it.
 Let me know if there is a better way.

-Doing it from the top like you did is best if you want to avoid spending time to understand the lower level
+Doing it from the top, from gdml,  like you did is best if you want to avoid spending time to understand the lower level
 CSG and sn.h code and lower level scripts.